 Vietnamese mud crab exportsoft-shell crab exporter

-Find us on Google 📌 View from the pews Start the day smarter ☀️ Get the USA TODAY app
+Find us on Google 📌 America's birthday 🎂 Start the day smarter ☀️ Get the USA TODAY app

 Donald Trump

-Wary of seeming partisan, musicians have pulled out of the lineup in recent days.
+Wary of seeming partisan, musicians pulled out of the lineup in recent days.
+Trump says his role as the new headliner - 'the man who gets much larger audiences than Elvis in his prime' - will help.

-In a social media post on Saturday, May 30, the president criticized the musicians, whom he did not name specifically, for getting what he called "the yips."
-He appeared to be referencing the collapsing lineup of musical superstars for the Great American State Fair, a 16-day event organized by the president's nonprofit Freedom 250.
+In a social media post on May 30, the president criticized the musicians, whom he did not name specifically, for getting what he called "the yips."
+He appeared to be referencing the collapsing lineup of superstars for the Great American State Fair, a 16-day event organized by the president's nonprofit, Freedom 250.

-Country star Martina McBride and R&B group The Commodores were among the latest cancelations for the concert, which is slated to run June 25 through July 10 on the National Mall in Washington, DC.
+Country star Martina McBride and R&B group The Commodores were among the latest cancellations for the concert, which is slated to run June 25 through July 10.
 Both said they were initially under the impression the event would be entirely nonpartisan.

 "That turned out to be misleading," McBride said in a statement.

-Amid mounting cancelations, Trump said he was thinking about organizing what he characterized in his post as an "AMERICA IS BACK Rally."
+Amid the mounting cancellations, Trump said he was thinking about organizing what he characterized in his post as an "AMERICA IS BACK Rally."
+His headlining speech is being planned for June 24.

 Construction for Freedom 250's Great American State Fair on the National Mall is seen from the Washington Monument on May 29, 2026, in Washington, DC.

-"I don't want so-called 'Artists' that get paid far too much money, who aren't happy," he wrote online.
+"I don't want so-called 'Artists' that get paid far too much money, who aren't happy," Trump wrote online.

 Zachary Schermele is a congressional reporter for USA TODAY.
 You can reach him by email at [email protected].
 Follow him on X at @ZachSchermele and Bluesky at @zachschermele.bsky.social.